fsuri/Basil_SOSP21_artifact/README.md

 ## Installing Dependencies (Skip if using Cloudlab control machine using supplied images)
 Compiling Basil requires the following high level requirements:
-- Operating System: Ubuntu 18.04 LTS, Bionic
+- Operating System: Ubuntu 18.04 LTS, Bionic (recommended)
-   - You may try to run on Mac, which has worked for us in the past, but is not documented And cannot be easily aided by us.
-We recommend running on Ubuntu 18.
-If you cannot do this locally, we recommend using a CloudLab controller machine - see       section "setting up CloudLab")
+   - We recommend running on Ubuntu 18.04 LTS, Bionic, as a) binaries were built and run on this operating system, and b) our supplied images use Ubuntu 18.04 LTS.
+If you cannot do this locally, consider using a CloudLab controller machine - see section "Setting up CloudLab".
    - You may try to use Ubuntu 20.04.2 LTS instead of 18.04 LTS.
 However, we do not guarantee a fully documented install process, nor precise repicability of our results.
-In order to use Ubuntu 20.04.2 LTS you will have to manually create a disk image instead of using our supplied images for 18.04 LTS.
-Note, that using Ubuntu 20.04.2 LTS locally as control machine to generate and upload binaries may *not* be compatible with our cloud lab images running on 18.04 LTS.
+Note, that using Ubuntu 20.04.2 LTS locally (or as control machine) to generate and upload binaries may *not* be compatible with running cloudlab machines using our cloud lab images (as they use 18.04 LTS(.
+In order to use Ubuntu 20.04.2 LTS you may have to manually create new disk images for CloudLab instead of using our supplied images for 18.04 LTS to guarantee library compatibility.

-(To re-install from scratch use a clean image:   18.04 LTS:     urn:publicid:IDN+emulab.net+image+emulab-ops:UBUNTU18-64-STD.
-20.04 LTS urn:publicid:IDN+emulab.net+image+emulab-ops:UBUNTU20-64-STD
-Or use a image pre-configured by us: urn:publicid:IDN+utah.cloudlab.us+image+morty-PG0:SOSP108.server and urn:publicid:IDN+utah.cloudlab.us+image+morty-PG0:SOSP108.client under public Profile: "SOSP108" https://www.cloudlab.us/p/morty/SOSP108)
+   - You may try to run on Mac, which has worked for us in the past, but is not documented in the following ReadMe and may not easily be trouble-shooted by us.

-- Requires python3 and numpy for scripts
+- Requires python3

-- C++ 17 for Main code (gcc version > 5)
+- Requires C++ 17
-- Java Version >= 1.8 for BFT Smart code.
-We suggest you run the Open JDK java 11 version. (install included below) as our Makefile is hard-coded for it.
+- Requires Java Version >= 1.8 for BFTSmart.
+We suggest you run the Open JDK java 11 version (install included below) as our Makefile is currently hard-coded for it.

 ### General installation pre-reqs
 Before beginning the install process, update your distribution:
 1. `sudo apt-get update`
 2. `sudo apt-get upgrade`

 Then, install the following tools:
 3. `sudo apt install python3-pip`
 4. `pip3 install numpy` or `python3 -m pip install numpy`